Is the glass half-empty or half-full?

 Despite years of promising resilience research, widespread myths about early adversity persist.
 Whether you’re resilient or not largely depends on how you respond to how your life unfolds.

 If you never experience any adversity, you’ll likely never develop resilience.
-It’s only when you’re faced with obstacles, stress, anxiety, and environmental challenges, that you discover how resilient you can be, and you are.
-Adversity and trauma are integral to finding and developing resilience and flexibility.
+It’s only when you’re faced with obstacles, stress, anxiety, and environmental challenges, that you discover how resilient you can be, and who you are.

 Adversity and trauma come in various guises.
 Some may be the result of low economic status, sexual orientation, ethnicity, or challenging home conditions.
-Often, such environmental threats are chronic and can even make you more susceptible to developing post-traumatic stress disorder.

 Others are acute.
 Maybe you were a victim of rape or neglect as a child, or perhaps you witnessed abuse within the home.
-These experiences are short-term, high-intensity stressors that will shape your future, for better or worse.
-It all depends on how you perceive them.

 Adversity and potentially traumatic events do not have predictive power over one’s life outcome, in and of themselves.
 Ultimately, it’s how you frame and respond to these chronic and acute stressors that shape your future.